KilianKegel/blog20250915/README.md

 * floating point constants
 * 64 bit integer and packed BCD arithmetic

-That time the semiconductor technology at **Intel** was able to produce chips with approximately 40.000 transistors.<br>
+That time the semiconductor technology at **Intel** was able to produce chips with approximately 40,000 transistors.<br>
 The limitation required a very *efficient design* of the **FPU** interface and architecture, that was challenging for programmers and compiler writers  :<br>
 * [**On the Advantages of the 8087’s Stack**](documents/87STACK.pdf)
 * [**How Intel 80x87 Stack Over/Underflow Should Have Been Handled**](documents/STACK87.pdf)

-NOTE: Concurrent FPU designs ([**Motorola 68881**](https://en.wikipedia.org/wiki/Motorola_68881)) appeared later on the market with the availability of about 160.000 transistors and a more elegant architecture and interface design.<br>
+NOTE: Competing FPU designs, such as the [**Motorola 68881**](https://en.wikipedia.org/wiki/Motorola_68881), entered the market later, as process technology enabled approximately 160,000 transistors, offering an easier-to-use architecture and interface.

 ### The Intel 8087, the Intel 80387 and the IEEE 754 Standard
 The Intel 8087, introduced in 1980, was the first **FPU** designed to work with the Intel 8086 and 8088 microprocessors.

-While the **8087** was not fully compliant with the later IEEE 754 standard, it laid the groundwork for future floating-point units.
+While the **8087** was not fully compliant with the later [**IEEE 754 standard**](https://de.wikipedia.org/wiki/IEEE_754), it laid the groundwork for future floating-point units.

 In 1985, Intel released the **80387**, which was designed to be fully compliant with the [**IEEE 754 standard**](https://de.wikipedia.org/wiki/IEEE_754), that was finalized in the same year.<br>

-## Hardware/Software conditions — library requirements
+## Hardware/Software conditions — Library requirements
 ### Library requirements
 The UEFI C Library ([**toro C Library**](https://github.com/KilianKegel/toro-C-Library)) runs on x86-64 platforms during **POST** in **PEI-**, **DXE-**, **SMM-drivers**, in **UEFI Shell apps** and in **Windows 64/32 console apps**.<br>